hhucn/dabasco/README.md

 ## TOAST/ASPIC Interface

+The [ASPIC](https://doi.org/10.1016/j.artint.2012.10.008) interface creates ASPIC instances formatted for the [TOAST](http://toast.arg-tech.org/help/web) web service.
-To get a TOAST input format representation of a user opinion in a discussion, use either of the following, where the user opinion is encoded with varying strength.
+To get a TOAST representation of a user opinion in a discussion, use either of the following, where the user opinion is encoded with varying strength.

 Normal opinion (no additional route element):